×

 OpenShift Lightspeed requires OpenShift Container Platform 4.15 or later running on x86 hardware.
 Any installation type or deployment architecture is supported so long as the cluster is 4.15+ and x86-based.

-For the OpenShift Lightspeed Developer Preview release, the cluster you use must be connected to the Internet and it must have telemetry enabled.
+For the OpenShift Lightspeed Technology Preview release, the cluster you use must be connected to the Internet and it must have telemetry enabled.
 Telemetry is enabled by default.
 If you are using a standard installation process for OpenShift confirm that it does not disable telemetry.

 Large Language Model (LLM) requirements